The History of Speech Recognition

 Speech recognition is set to become more and more widely used.
 For example:

-No one can know for sure exactly what the future holds, but speech recognition software is on track to get better, more accurate, and more useful than ever before.
+No one can know for certain what the future holds, but one thing is clear: speech recognition software is on track to get better, more accurate, and more useful than ever before.

-If you found this interesting, you might like to learn more about AI transcription, including how it works, how it's used today, and what you can expect from it in the future.
+If you found this interesting, you might like to learn more about AI transcription.
+Discover how it works, how it's used today, and what you can expect from it in the future.

 Subscribe to news